MathieuNls/bianca/bianca.md

 The project tracking component of BIANCA listens to bug (or issue) closing events of major open-source projects (currently, BIANCA is tested with 42 large projects).
 These projects share many dependencies.
 Projects can depend on each other or on common external tools and libraries.
 We perform project dependency analysis to identify groups of highly-coupled projects.

 In the second process (Figure \ref{fig:bianca2}), BIANCA identifies risky commits within each group so as to increase the chances of finding risky commits caused by project dependencies.
 For each project group, we extract code blocks from defect-commits and fix-commits.
 The extracted code blocks are saved in a database that is used to identify risky commits before they reach the central repository.
-For each match between a risky commit and a defect-commit, we pull out from the database the corresponding fix-commit and present it to the developer as a potential way to improve the commit content.
+For each match between a risky commit and a defect-commit, we pull out from the database the corresponding _fix-commits_ and present it to the developer as a potential way to improve the commit content.
 These phases are discussed in more detail in the upcoming subsections.

-## Clustering project repositories {#sec:clustering}
+## Clustering Project Repositories {#sec:clustering}

-We cluster project repositories according to their dependencies.
+We cluster projects according to their dependencies.
 The rationale is that projects that share dependencies are most likely to contain defects caused by misuse of these dependencies.
 In this step, the project dependencies are analysed and saved into a single no-SQL graph database as shown in Figure \ref{fig:bianca3}.
 Graph databases use graph structures as a way to store and query information.
 In our case,  a node corresponds to a project that is connected to other projects on which it depends.
 Project dependencies can be  automatically retrieved if projects use a dependency manager such as Maven.

 Figure \ref{fig:network-sample} shows a simplified view of a dependency graph for a project named \texttt{com.badlogicgames.gdx}.
 As we can see, \texttt{badlogicgames.gdx} depends on projects owned by the same organization (i.e., badlogicgames) and other organizations such as Google, Apple, and Github.

 \input{tex/network-sample}

 Once the project dependency graph is extracted, we use a clustering algorithm to partition the graph.
 To this end, we choose the Girvan–Newman algorithm [@Girvan2002; @Newman2004], used to detect communities by progressively removing edges from the original network.
 The connected components of the remaining network form distinct communities.
 Instead of trying to construct a measure that identifies the edges that are the most central to communities, the Girvan–Newman algorithm focuses on edges that are most likely "between" communities.
-This algorithm is very effective at discovering community structure in both computer-generated and real-world network data [REF].
+This algorithm is very effective at discovering community structure in both computer-generated and real-world network data [@Newman2004].
 Other clustering algorithms can also be used.

-## Building a database of code blocks of defect-commits and fix-commits {#sec:offline}
+## Building a Database of Code Blocks of Defect-Commits and Fix-Commits {#sec:offline}

-To build our database of code blocks that are related to defect- and fix-commits, we first need to identify the respective commits.
+To build our database of code blocks that are related to defect-commits and fix-commits, we first need to identify the respective commits.
 Then, we extract the relevant blocks of code from the commits.

 **Extracting Commits:** BIANCA listens to bug (or issue) closing events happening on the project tracking system.
 Every time an issue is closed, BIANCA retrieves the commit that was used to fix the issue (the fix-commit) as well as the one that introduced the defect (the defect-commit).
 Retrieving fix-commits, however, is known to be a challenging task [@Wu2011].
 This is because the link between the project tracking system and the code version control system is not always explicit.
 In an ideal situation, developers would add a reference to the issue they work on inside the description of the commit.
 But this good practice is not always followed.
 To make the link between fix-commits and their related issues, we turn to a modified version of the back-end of commit-guru [@Rosen2015a].
 Commit-guru is a tool, developed by Rosen _et al._  [@Rosen2015a] to detect _risky commits_.
 In order to identify risky commits, Commit-guru builds a statistical model using change metrics (i.e.,  amount of lines added, amount of lines deleted, amount of files modified, etc.) from past commits known to have introduced defects in the past.